Monthly Archives: February 2019

 I sell ingredients individually and in kits.
 You can get everything but the flavor concentrates on Amazon, but in package sizes much larger than what you need.
 My ingredients and kits are cheaper and more convenient.
 If you add them to an order they won’t usually increase the shipping cost.
 The flavor concentrate bottles will make 8 quarts of sodamix (80 to 120 liters of soda), other ingredients are sized to make 25 or 50 quarts of sodamix.

-This stuff is expensive, especially when you add shipping.
+This stuff, especially flavor concentrate and liquid stevia, is expensive, especially when you add shipping.
 But do the math and it’s still cheaper than Sodastream flavors.
 I’m charging very little above my cost, and shipping is flat-rate.
 As noted above, there are very significant quantity discounts on multiple items, both for price and for shipping.

 Saving Money for Sodastream Users: CO2